00Fjongl/js-extra/Minification/basic.md

 ['1','2','3','4','5']
 '1,2,3,4,5'.split`,`

-//numbers can be used too
+//numbers can be used too, and are significantly faster ['ab','cd','ef','gh','ij']
-['ab','cd','ef','gh','ij']
 'ab0cd0ef0gh0ij'.split(0)
 ```